hs950559/coryrylan.com/_posts/2015-11-17-angular-2-observable-data-services.md

 </pre>

 In this snippet our `todos$` property on our data service is an Observable.
 We can subscribe to this Observable in our component.
-Each time we reassign it to our component's property Angular updates the view.
+Each time there is a new value emitted from our Observable Angular updates the view.

 Observables are treated like arrays.
 Each value over time is one item in the array.
 This allows us to use array like methods called operators on our Observable such as `map`, `flatmap`,